Turquoise bay with traditional wooden boat near Pink Beach, Komodo National Park

 Arrive early: The difference between arriving at 8:30 AM (first boat in the bay) and 11 AM (tenth boat, hundreds of visitors) is dramatic.
 Ask your operator to prioritize Pink Beach as the first stop.

-The morning color: In the first two hours after sunrise, the sand looks genuinely pink — the combination of wet sand from the overnight tide and low-angle light brings out the foraminifera color.
+The morning color: In the first two hours after sunrise, the sand looks genuinely pink.
+The combination of wet sand from the overnight tide and low-angle light brings out the foraminifera color.
 By noon, the beach dries and the light goes overhead, washing out the color.

 Where to sit: The beach curves around a small bay.
 The outer edges, away from the main boat landing area, are quieter.